Metaclass: C++ proposal

+It would also be possible to apply multiple metaclass types.
+For example, for metaclasses x and y, one could write class(x, y) MyClass { /* ... */ };.

 The paper proposes that this allows for abstractions to greatly decrease boilerplate by producing generated functions and customisable defaults, semantics, and constraints.
 It further abolishes the need to create new language feature proposals by allowing such features to be expressed using metaclass features.

 Support in languages and tools

 The following are some of the most prominent programming languages that support metaclasses.